What is a Baker?

-Bakers produce various types and quantities of breads, pastries, and other baked goods sold by grocers, wholesalers, restaurants, and institutional food services.
+A baker is someone who will mix and bake ingredients according to recipes to make a variety of breads, pastries, and other baked goods.
+These baked goods are sold by grocers, wholesalers, restaurants, and institutional food services.

 - Check the quality of ingredients